Amesbury railway station

 Amesbury railway station was a station in the county of Wiltshire in southern England.
 It was located on the Bulford Camp branch line, which diverged from what is now known as the West of England Main Line at a triangular junction between Grateley and Idmiston Halt.
 When it was open, Amesbury was the nearest station to Stonehenge and carried a lot of traffic to the military areas in and around Salisbury Plain, particularly during the Second World War in the preparations for D-Day.

 History

 Opened on 2 June 1902 by the Amesbury and Military Camp Light Railway, and becoming part of the London and South Western Railway, the station was absorbed by the Southern Railway during the Grouping of 1923.
 It then passed on to the Southern Region of British Railways on nationalisation in 1948.
 Passenger services were withdrawn in 1952 but goods trains and occasional military special trains used the station until 1963.
+After closure the station was demolished and the site covered with housing.